awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-transform-coco.md

 You need information from the `images`, `annotations`, and `categories` lists to create an Amazon Rekognition Custom Labels manifest file\.

 An Amazon Rekognition Custom Labels manifest file is in JSON lines format where each line has the bounding box and label information for one or more objects *on an image*\.
-For more information, see [Object Localization in Manifest Files](cd-manifest-files-object-detection.md)\.
+For more information, see [Object localization in manifest files](cd-manifest-files-object-detection.md)\.

 ## Mapping COCO Objects to a Custom Labels JSON Line<a name="cd-mapping-coco"></a>

 To transform a COCO format dataset, you map the COCO dataset to an Amazon Rekognition Custom Labels manifest file for object localization\.
-For more information, see [Object Localization in Manifest Files](cd-manifest-files-object-detection.md)\.
+For more information, see [Object localization in manifest files](cd-manifest-files-object-detection.md)\.
 To build a JSON line for each image, the manifest file needs to map the COCO dataset `image`, `annotation`, and `category` object field IDs\.

 The following is an example COCO manifest file\.
-For more information, see [COCO Format](cd-coco-overview.md)\.
+For more information, see [COCO format](cd-coco-overview.md)\.

 ```
 {